-In 2015 comparable interest income and other was \$72 million higher than 2014.
-In 2014, comparable interest income and other was \$70 million higher than 2013.
+In 2015 comparable interest income and other was \$64 million higher than 2014.
+In 2014, comparable interest income and other was \$69 million higher than 2013.
 These variances were the net result of:

-- · increased AFUDC related to our rate-regulated projects, including Energy East Pipeline and our Mexico pipeline projects - higher realized losses in 2015 compared to 2014 and 2014 compared to 2013 on derivatives used to manage our net exposure to foreign exchange rate fluctuations on U.S. dollar-denominated income - the impact of a fluctuating U.S. dollar on the translation of foreign currency denominated working capital.
+- increased AFUDC related to our rate-regulated projects, including Energy East Pipeline and our Mexico pipeline projects - higher realized losses in 2015 compared to 2014 and 2014 compared to 2013 on derivatives used to manage our net exposure to foreign exchange rate fluctuations on U.S. dollar-denominated income - the impact of a fluctuating U.S. dollar on the translation of foreign currency denominated working capital - lower interest on amounts due from TransCanada.